Lake Como Travel Guide

 There’s so much to see and do in Italy that you can visit again and again and still discover new sights.
 I recommend concentrating on the big 4 cities (Rome, Venice, Milan & Florence) if it’s your first time and then coming back to explore either Northern Italy or Southern Italy in more depth.

-Flight Deals | Flight prices from the US to Italy are highly seasonal.
+Go | Flight prices from the US to Italy are highly seasonal.
 You can set a fare alert here to be notified of discounts.
-Every fall & winter, I’ve seen great deals to Milan (usually with Emirates).
+Every fall & winter, I’ve seen great deals to Milan.
+One word of caution: avoid Alitalia at all costs!

-Getting Around | A convenient way to explore Italy is via train.
-You can book tickets online before you go to save on fares.
-Make sure to validate your ticket on the platform.
+Getting Around | A convenient way to explore Italy is via high speed train.
+You can search train schedules and book online here.
+Buy your tickets in advance to save on fares.
+Make sure to validate your ticket on the platform!

 It also helps to speak a little Italian.
 Brush up on your Italian language skills with Rosetta Stone.
 You can take 10% off with promo code CJBT10.

-Accommodation | Book hotels in advance to save, or check here for last minute deals.
+Stay | Book hotels in advance to save, or check here for last minute deals.
 Many hotels in Italy are older so don’t be surprised if even 5 star accommodation feels slightly dated.
 Opt for a room with a view instead of breakfast, as Italians don’t eat breakfast in the same way Americans do and you’ll probably be disappointed with their offering.

 Alternatively, groups or budget travelers can check out Airbnb.

-Insurance | Lastly, be sure to visit Italy with travel insurance.
-Whether you get injured and need to be hospitalized, or your phone gets stolen, travel insurance will help when you need it most.
-A rail strike occurred during our trip, shutting down transportation for an entire day unexpectedly.
-Get a quote for your trip here.
+Protect | Lastly, be sure to visit Italy with travel insurance.
+Whether you get injured and need to be hospitalized, your phone gets stolen, or a flight delay leaves you with nothing but the clothes on your back, travel insurance will help when you need it most.

 You Might Also Enjoy: